MicrosoftDocs/common-data-model-and-service/common-data-model/patient-scheduling-screening-template-use.md

 at-risk patient populations, the **Patient Outreach** module in the Patient Scheduling and Screening template will encompass template patient segments for organizations to compile a marketing segment in order to reach out to these patients.
-Leveraging the core healthcare accelerator solution to store patient clinical data in Dataverse, we are able to utilize conditions and the corresponding ICD-10 code in order to formulate the segment.
-The Patient Segments included within the solution are as follows:
+By taking advantage of the core healthcare accelerator solution to store patient clinical data in Dataverse, we are able to use conditions and the corresponding ICD-10 code in order to formulate the segment.
+The Patient Segments included within the solution are as follows:<!-- Edit note: Avoid Leverage per CELA, and avoid Utilize per Style. -->

 -   Respiratory Patients over 60